Marion C Gray

 Marion remained an active member of various professional mathematical societies throughout her career.
 Her last years were spent back in Edinburgh.

-You can see items relating to Marion Gray in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Marion Gray featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.